 Photography is all about capturing stories in still frames.
-It is an art of converting moments into memories.
+It is the art of converting moments into memories.

 If you’re passionate about snapping photos, you should consider turning your hobby into a profitable business.
-But how do you start a photography business?
+But here’s the million-dollar question: how to start a photography business for real?

 To help you start your business, we’ve put together this comprehensive guide that will take you through the entire process.

-We will be covering the nitty-gritty, the common misconceptions, and tell you exactly how you can establish your business online.
+We will be covering the nitty-gritty, the common misconceptions, and tell you exactly how you can establish your own photography business online.

-There are a lot of things to consider when it comes to building a successful photography business.
+There are a lot of things to consider when it comes to starting a photography business.

 If you have already done your work, here are a few tips that might just help you out.